HALO Program Training Information

 HALO Project was created in 2013 out of the overwhelming need for healing expressed by foster and adoptive families.
 These families made the choice to foster and/or adopt and verbalized how the children in their care were experiencing extreme behavioral and emotional dysregulation.
 Traditional parenting methods and traditional counseling settings were not proving to be successful in meeting the emotional needs of this population.
 While in search of best practices nation-wide, HALO Project founders, Jennifer Abney, Cindy Lee and Amy Gray, discovered Trust-Based Relational Intervention (TBRI®) developed by Dr. Karyn Purvis and Dr. David Cross at the Karyn Purvis Institute of Child Development at Texas Christian University.
 TBRI® has years of research behind it and was shown to be highly successful in assisting foster and adoptive families in the healing process.

 After being trained in TBRI® in 2012, Cindy R. Lee, LCSW created the HALO Project, which is a unique program format for administering TBRI®.
 Due to the intervention being done in this unique format, Cindy sought council from Dr. Purvis and Dr. Cross at TCU’s KPICD throughout the process to maintain fidelity to the model.
+Special permission was granted by the KPICD to create the model and to train in the model.

-What is HALO Project?
+What is the HALO Program?

-What is the HALO Project Format?
+What is the HALO Program Format?

 Trauma Education Classes (TEC):